 In 2015, the Dyer-Ives, Frey, Grand Rapids Community and Steelcase Foundations supported a retrospective look at progress made toward achieving the “Vision to End Homelessness.”
 The full report is available here.
 The Coalition to End Homelessness is working to address the recommendations articulated in the report and to incorporate them into its three- year plan.

 As an update, the community created a 3 Year Action Plan to reach our main goals of ending homelessness for Veterans, ending chronic homelessness, ending homelessness for families and youth, and laying the path to end homelessness for all.
-You can read the full plan here, or check our progress on the plan in this report.
+You can read the full plan here: CoC Strategic Plan Final, or check our progress on the plan in this 2018 update.

 See how we are doing in our progress toward ending homelessness.